keyasha99/osticket-prereqs/README.md

 <img src="https://i.imgur.com/ogpd39P.png" height="80%" width="80%" alt="osTicket Installation"/>
 </p>
 <p>
 Go back to the osTicket site and click Continue at the bottom of the page.
 Fill out your information in the fields.
-Open up the crendential text file on your computer from earlier and use it to fill out the Admin User username and password.
+Open up the credential text file from earlier on your computer and use it to fill out the Admin User username and password.
 </p>
 <br />